dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 Of course, the training procedure we described above is very unstable and difficult.
 I mean Is D doing good job in classifying?, Is G generating good samples?, How long should I train to get good examples?,

-Walking on the manifold (latent space) that is learnt can usually tell us about signs of memorization (if there are sharp transitions)and about the way in which the space is hierarchically collapsed.
+**Latent space of z** : Walking on the manifold (latent space) that is learnt can usually tell us about signs of memorization (if there are sharp transitions)and about the way in which the space is hierarchically collapsed.
 If walking in this latent space results in semantic changes to the image generations (such as objects being added and removed), we can reason that the model has learned relevant and interesting representations.

 ## Recap

 Okay, let's breathe for a moment and compress everything in few lines if we can!

--
+- There are two types of models : discriminative models and generative models
+- GANs are type of geneartive models which consists of two parts G and D
+- G creates fake images and D classifies which images are real and fake
+- Both fight each other to see who will win and in process of this fighting G becomes so good that it ends up fooling D that fake images are real images
+- Training GANs and evaluating if G is producing good samples or not is hard

 ## Different types of GANs

-GAN literature is filled (overflowing) with different types of GANs or anynameGAN across different domains.
+<span class='red'>GAN literature is filled (overflowing) with different types of GANs or anynameGAN across different domains.
 We will take a peek into some of the GANs.
-As we will see each different types of GANs, we will observe how they vary from standard GANs which is similar to ways we discussed what generative models are and what makes GAN different from other types of generative models.
+As we will see each different types of GANs, we will observe how they vary from standard GANs which is similar to ways we discussed what generative models are and what makes GAN different from other types of generative models.</span> We will look GANs across 4 domains starting with Images, Speech, Text and crowd's favourite Video.

 # Images